Ali-Mikael/Application-hacking/h4-Disaddembly.md

 > [!NOTE]
 >
-> It should be mentioned that i'm using the same exact copy of the binary in the _h3 task_, so I already unpacked it previously.
+> It should be mentioned that i'm using the _same exact copy_ of the binary in the `h3 task`, so it's already _unpacked_.
 >
 > If this sounds unfamiliar, check [this out](<https://github.com/Ali-Mikael/Application-hacking/blob/main/h3-NoStringsAttached.md#c-packd>)